therandomspoon/coconut.jpg/README.md

-The 'coconut.jpg' is the cocunut file it looks for
+The 'coconut.jpg' is the coconut file it looks for